tylertian123/ryver-latexbot/usage_guide.md

   "homeChat": "nickname=Test", // The forum/team where startup messages and other misc messages are sent, (Standard Chat Lookup Syntax)
   "announcementsChat": "nickname=Gen", // The forum/team where daily event reminders are sent (Standard Chat Lookup Syntax) "messagesChat": "nickname=OffTopic", // The forum/team where daily xkcds and holidays are sent (Standard Chat Lookup Syntax)
-  "googleCalendarId": "foo@group.calendar.google.com", // The ID of the calendar for Google Calendar Integration "dailyMessageTime": "00:00", // The time of day daily messages are sent, HH:MM "lastXKCD": 0, // The newest XKCD; used to determine if a comic is new; set automatically
+  "ghUpdatesChat": "nickname=ProgUpdates", // The forum/team where GitHub updates are sent (Standard Chat Lookup Syntax) "googleCalendarId": "foo@group.calendar.google.com", // The ID of the calendar for Google Calendar Integration "dailyMessageTime": "00:00", // The time of day daily messages are sent, HH:MM "lastXKCD": 0, // The newest XKCD; used to determine if a comic is new; set automatically